kajiczech/regiojetSeatBooker/readme.md

 ## Requirements

 You only need a Python and Chrome installed.
-Python can be downloaded from https://www.python.org/downloads/
+It runs on Mac Windows and Linux and on python >2.7 or >3.6 Python can be downloaded from https://www.python.org/downloads/

 ## How to run